OnePageCRM/OnePageCRM.github.io/_posts/2016-12-09-writing-react-part-1-coffeescript.md

 ```

 This is a React component written as an ES6 class, using the [JSX][14] JavaScript preprocessor.
 This lets you write XML syntax in your JS, meaning your components will look a little more like HTML.
 You don't have to use JSX, but it is advised and most resources online for React are written in it.
 Personally, I'm not a fan of this syntax.
 It reminds me of traditional server-side templating / view rendering languages such as PHP or Ruby's ERB.
 In these you can embed code in your HTML.
 JSX reverses the process and you write HTML in your JS code.
-This means you break out of the flow of one language to write another, which I find disruptive and can wreck havok with your editors syntax highlighters.
+This means you break out of the flow of one language to write another, which I find disruptive and can wreak havok with your editors syntax highlighters.

 You can of course write the exact same code in plain old JS (ES6):